bibschan/cloud-summit-2025/docs/authentication.md

 ### Keeping Users Signed In
 We use sessions to remember who users are:
-- We create a secure token (like a digital wristband)
+- A secure token (JWT) is created
-- This token is stored safely in their browser
+- This token is stored safely in their browser as a cookie
-- It automatically refreshes to stay valid
+- If you refresh the page it automatically signs in

 ## Security Features

 ### Protecting User Data
-This is actually a very nice approach to security:
+This social login approach is actually a very nice approach to security because:
 - We only store the user's email
 - We don't keep passwords, we leverage third party authentification
 - We use special secure cookies that can't be accessed by scripts
-- Although as always we should further enhance security.
+- Although as always we should further enhance security, specially towards our own website security.

 ### Protected Areas
 - Voting pages: Where users cast their votes